The Prevention Awareness Crew

 The mission of the PAC program as a whole is to provide a positive presence on campus encouraging students to make choices that support students’ long-term goals.
 Specific areas covered are alcohol use, tobacco use, prevention of sexual assault, responsible sexual behavior, use of other drugs, and healthy choices around eating.
 The class is designed to provide intense training and quality supervision to those students providing peer education and awareness projects on campus.

-If you feel that after reading the information on this page that you would like to make a difference in your life and the lives of other ASU students, register for the PAC by:
+If you feel that after reading the information on this page that you would like to make a difference in your life and the lives of other Adams State students, register for the PAC by:

 - Pick up an application from the Counseling Center